-Brainstorm with students as to why a single treaty could not be adopted to give binding effect to the UDHR.
+• Brainstorm with students as to why a single treaty could not be adopted to give binding effect to the UDHR.

-Converting the UDHR into Binding Treaties
+TEACHING NOTES Converting the UDHR into Binding Treaties

-- Different States had distinct perspectives on human rights.
+- Changed geo-politics since the UDHR was adopted.
+Political divisions caused by the Cold War and newly independent colonies joining the UN. - Different States had distinct perspectives on human rights.
 For example, while States in the west (mostly capitalist democracies) prioritised civil and political rights, socialist countries considered the provision of economic and social rights to be more important. - States giving priority to civil and political rights did not want economic, social, and cultural rights (ESCR) to be allowed the same treatment.
 They argued that while civil and political rights could be enforced immediately, more State resources were necessary to ensure full enjoyment of ESCR. - The above reasons led to the drafting and eventual adoption of two separate covenants: the ICCPR and the ICESCR.
 The difference between the two can be seen in the framing of Art 2 of each covenant focusing on State obligations.